-Physical quantities are those quantities which can be measured.
+Physical quantities are those quantities that can be measured.
 Basically, there are two types of physical quantities (Base quantities or fundamental quantities) and (Derived quantities).

 These are quantities that are used to describe the laws of physics.
 Physical quantities may be divided into six categories.